jmkeever070/dog-partyRP/README.md

 # Extensions

-Created a function to change the name of SOME DOGS, with whatever is put into the name input box.
+Created a function with JavaScript to change the name of SOME DOGS to whatever is put into the name input box.

 function changeName(e) {
   e.preventDefault();